 1 to undertake concrete actions, to support ITU's actions and to develop their own initiatives in order to implement this resolution;

-2 to strengthen cooperation between developed and developing countries, and among developing countries themselves, in improving national, regional and international capabilities in the implementation of NGNs, especially in regard to NGN planning, deployment, operation and maintenance, and the development of NGN-based applications, especially for rural areas, taking into consideration also development in the near future, in order to handle future networks.
+2 to strengthen cooperation between developed and developing countries, and among developing countries themselves, in improving national, regional and international capabilities in the implementation of NGNs, especially in regard to NGN planning, deployment, operation and maintenance, the long-term prospects offered by software-defined networks and the development of NGN-based applications, especially for rural areas, taking into consideration also development in the near future, in order to handle future networks.

 MOD IAP/34A1/38

-RESOLUTION 139 (Rev. Guadalajara, 2010)
+RESOLUTION 139 (Rev. Busan, 2014)

-Telecommunications/information and communication technologies to bridge the digital divide and build an inclusive information society
+Use of telecommunications/information and communication technologies to bridge the digital divide and build an inclusive information society

-The Plenipotentiary Conference of the International Telecommunication Union (Guadalajara, 2010),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

 recalling

-Resolution 139 (Antalya, 2006) of the Plenipotentiary Conference,
+Resolution 139 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference,

 recognizing